mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 >When using ELF or SunOS, one shared library may require another.
 This happens when an "ld -shared" link includes a shared library as one of the input files.
 When the linker encounters such a dependency when doing a non-shared, non-relocatable link, it will automatically try to locate the required shared library and include it in the link, if it is not included explicitly.
 In such a case, the -rpath-link option specifies the first set of directories to search.
 The -rpath-link option may specify a sequence of directory names either by specifying a list of names separated by colons, or by appearing multiple times.

-Ok, this is not crystal-clear, but what it actually means is that when specifying the path for a secondary dependency, you should not use the `-L` but `-rpath-link`:
+Ok, this is not crystal-clear, but what it actually means is that when specifying the path for a secondary dependency, you should not use `-L` but `-rpath-link`:

 ~~~
 $ gcc -o app main.c -L$(pwd) -lbar -Wl,-rpath-link=$(pwd)